ersanchez/instructional-design/cli/README.md

 ## Audience

-Intermediate Windows or MacOS users who need learn basic functions of a Unix-like command line interface.
+Intermediate computer users who have used graphical user interfaces on operating systems like Windows or MacOS who now need learn basic functions of a Unix-like command line interface.

-This course will apply to Unix-like operating systems like any of the BSD Unix systems, MacOS, and GNU/Linux.
+This course applies to any Unix-like operating systems like the BSD Unix systems, MacOS, and GNU/Linux.

+## Terminal Learning Objectives

+Note: more detailed objectives will be in a separate file.

+* Use the command line to perform basic filesystem operations